bgp59/p-ssh/README.md

 usage: p-rsync-mkpath.py [-h] -l HOST_LIST DST [DST ...]

-Create destination path as needed, either remote or locally; the path may include placeholders (see p-rsync.py -h).
+Create destination path as needed, either remotely or locally; the path may include placeholders (see p-rsync.py -h).
 This is needed if the underlying rsync is pre 3.2.3, when --mkpath option was added.